futuregrid/cloud-metrics/README.md

 CONTRIBUTORS
 ============
-* Hyungro Lee (lee212 at indiana dot edu)
+* Hyungro Lee (lee212@indiana.edu)
 * Gregor von laszewski (laszewski@gmail.com)

 KNOWN BUGS
 ==========

-* we like to move to a python egg with easy_install

 FEATURE REQUESTS
 ================

 This project is under active development.
 In order for us to identify priorities please let us know what features you like us to add.
-We will than include a list here and identify based on resources and priorities how to integrate them.
+We will include a list here and identify based on resources and priorities how to integrate them.

 JOINING THE TEAM AND CONTRIBUTIONS
 ==================================

 If you like to join the development efforts, please e-mail us.
 We can than discuss how best you can contribute.
-You may have enhenced our code already or used it in your system.
+You may have enhanced our code already or used it in your system.
 If so, please let us know.

 CONTACT
 =======

 send mail to laszewski@gmail.com

-Please. use the subject prefix: "METRICS: " to the e-mail to us.
+(Please insert the prefix: "METRICS: " in the subject of email messages)